 Training and Awareness

-The Firm’s Staff handbook and Code of Ethics requires staff to act with integrity and abide by the Firm’s policies and procedures.
-All staff are required to attest to this on a regular basis and are provided with appropriate ongoing training to ensure they are aware of their obligations to comply with the Firm’s policies and procedures, including with respect to the risk of modern slavery.
+The Firm’s Staff handbook and Code of Ethics requires staff to act with integrity and abide by the Firm’s policies and procedures (including, but not limited to policies relating to, Whistleblowing, AML and Anti-Bribery).
+All staff are required to attest to this upon joining and thereafter on a regular basis and are provided with appropriate ongoing training to ensure they are aware of their obligations to comply with the Firm’s policies and procedures, including with respect to the risk of modern slavery.

 This statement will be reviewed annually and updated as required.
-It has been approved by the Management Committee for the Firm on the 17 March 2021.
+It has been approved by the Management Committee for the Firm on 20 September 2023.

 Lansdowne Partners (UK) LLP